Icinga/icinga2/doc/06-distributed-monitoring.md

 ### Certificate Auto-Renewal <a id="distributed-monitoring-certificate-auto-renewal"></a>

-Icinga 2 v2.8+ adds the possibility that nodes request certificate updates on their own.
+Icinga 2 v2.8+ added the possibility that nodes request certificate updates on their own.
 If their expiration date is soon enough, they automatically renew their already signed certificate by sending a signing request to the parent node.
 You'll also see a message in the logs if certificate renewal